Stock trading is not a new practice. Technically, it has been around for hundreds of years.

 Amusingly, Pepperstone takes third-party support to another level than the rest.
 The brokerage firm has no trading platform of its own.

-Instead, its WebTrader and mobile app versions are designed to run three third-party online platforms: MetaTrader 4, MetaTrader 5, and cTrader.
+Instead, its WebTrader and mobile app versions are designed to run three third-party online platforms: MetaTrader 4, MetaTrader 5, cTrader and TradingView.
 It’s an unusual approach but its numerous awards over the years indicate that many people see it as the best stock trading app.

 The three trading platforms offer flexibility to clients.
 Stock traders with some programming background can use cTrader to code in C# and utilize the open API.
 Granted, cTrader has no platform for macOS, but that’s where the two versions of MetaTrader come in: